The Oil and Gas Law Review: United Kingdom

 - carbon storage licensing.

 In response to the decline in production from the UKCS, the UK government commissioned a review of the UK offshore oil and gas recovery and regulation led by Sir Ian Wood.
 The concluding recommendations of this review included the establishment of a new regulator (the OGA).
 The key principle of the recommendations, and the stated policy of the UK government, is to maximise the cost-effective recovery of UK resources.
 The Infrastructure Act 2015 amended the Petroleum Act, to implement an official MER UK strategy, which was produced by the Secretary of State and came into force in March 2016.
-The MER UK strategy is binding on the OGA, various industry participants, the Secretary of State and licence holders, operators and owners of offshore installations.
-The OGA has enforcement powers in respect of compliance with the MER UK strategy, and it is required to act in accordance with its MER UK strategy when:
+In February 2021, the OGA Strategy came into force to ensure that net zero is a part of the MER UK (described in more detail below).
+The OGA Strategy is binding on the OGA, various industry participants, the Secretary of State and licence holders, operators and owners of offshore installations.
+The OGA has enforcement powers in respect of compliance with the OGA Strategy, and it is required to act in accordance with its OGA Strategy when:

 - exercising functions or powers under a petroleum licence; and